shehab-A-hassan/Fokir/README.md

-# Fokir website html css
+# E-Commerce website html css

-in this repository you will see an html css template for a cool designed Fokir website.
+in this repository you will see an html css template for a cool designed e-commerce website.

 ## :heavy_check_mark: useful for who:

 -   wants to practice your html css skills

 ## :heavy_check_mark: License